FelixEcker/saddocs/README.md

 To include debugging symbols simply add `debug` as a parameter to the script.

 ## Licenses
-saddocs uses the uSADParser and uSADHTMLParser units from [sadv](https://github.com/FelixEcker/sad), which is licensed under the BSD 3-Clause license.
+saddocs uses the uSADParser and uSADHTML units from [sad](https://github.com/FelixEcker/sad), which is licensed under the BSD 3-Clause license.

 saddocs is lincensed under the BSD 3-Clause license, see the LICENSE file in this repository.